* Weekly jobless claims dip unexpectedly

-Economy-linked financials jumped while industrial and materials sectors hit new records on expectations Biden will line up a bigger fiscal package and boost infrastructure spending with Congress under Democrat control.
+Economy-linked financials jumped 1.7%, while industrial and materials sectors hovered near record highs on expectations that Biden would line up a bigger fiscal package and boost infrastructure spending with Congress under Democrat control.

-Rate-sensitive bank shares gained, tracking another surge in the benchmark 10-year U.S. Treasury yield above 1%.
+Rate-sensitive bank shares gained 2.9%, tracking another surge in the benchmark 10-year U.S. Treasury yield above 1%.

 Plain vanilla growth stocks, relatively speaking, are less likely to benefit from more stimulus spending, said David Bahnsen, chief investment officer of The Bahnsen Group in Newport Beach, California.

 “Overall value-type stocks probably do better than growth,” Bahnsen said.
 “On the margin, if they’re going to go get another $1 trillion and push bond yields higher and the slope of the yield curve steeper, banks are going to benefit.”